carlosedp/Ligaturizer/README.md

 Use automatic mode to easily convert 1 or more font(s).

-1. Put the font(s) you want into `fonts/`.
+1. Put the font(s) you want into `input/`.
-1. Edit `ligatures.py` to disable any ligatures you don't want, and/or enable any (non-ligature) characters you want from Fira Code in addition to the ligatures.
+2. Edit `ligatures.py` to disable any ligatures you don't want, and/or enable any (non-ligature) characters you want from Fira Code in addition to the ligatures.
-1. Edit `build.py` to add your new font(s) to the `prefixed_fonts` list.
-It supports globbing, so if (e.g.) you want to ligaturize all the different weights of FooFont you can add `'FooFont*'` to the list.
-1. Run `make`.
+3. Run `make`.
-1. Retrieve the ligaturized fonts from `fonts/output/`.
+4. Retrieve the ligaturized fonts from `output/`.
-1. The output fonts will be renamed with the prefix "Liga".
+5. The output fonts will be renamed with the suffix "Liga".

 ### Manual ###